Guide for New Faculty

 Other excellent sources to search for rental properties or temporary housing in the Evanston area include:

-- The Evanston Review, a weekly newspaper published on Thursdays and available online at http://www.pioneerlocal.com/
+- The Evanston Review, a weekly newspaper published on Thursdays.

-- The Chicago Reader, a free weekly newspaper published on Thursdays and available online at http://www.chicagoreader.com/chicago/Home
+- The Chicago Reader, a free weekly newspaper published on Thursdays.

-- The Homestead (http://www.thehomestead.net/) offers short-term furnished housing
+- The Homestead in Evanston offers short-term furnished housing

 Through the University's local designated preferred banking vendors for mortgage services, loan transactions are available at preferential interest rates on primary mortgages for both tenure-track and non-tenure track faculty members.
 There is also some discounting on interest rate for bridge loans.
 Some fees such as the application fee will be waived to the faculty member.
 The faculty member is responsible for down payment and closing costs and must meet normal bank loan underwriting approval.
-More information is available at the Northwestern HR relocation web link: http://www.northwestern.edu/hr/work-life/relocation/index.html
+For information on relocation, see the HR Relocation Resources webpage.

 The bank contacts are: